About the Churchill Scholarship

-- Visit the Churchill Scholarship Foundation website, review all resources offered and download their Instructions and Guidelines for Applicants within the “Applying” section
+- Review the Churchill Scholarship Foundation website thoroughly including the Instructions and Guidelines for Applicants

 - Review University of Cambridge Colleges and Departments and the Churchill Foundation’s website for a guide to degree courses to select the best Master’s program for you.
 Please note that Cambridge departments do not always correspond with same-name departments at US institutions.

 - DJ Strouse Blog Churchill Scholarship Recipient Experience